markorodic/lines_of_code/README.md

   <a href="https://alineofco.de"><img src="src/assets/readme-logo.svg" alt="Line of Code" width="100" height="100"/></a>
 </h1>

-## Lines of Code
+## Lines

-This the lines of code project which is currently in progress.
+This is the lines project which is currently in progress.
 [Here's a link to the current working version](https://drawlin.es)!

 ## Background

-Line of code is a gestural code editor that runs in the browser - for mobile.
+Lines is a gestural code editor that runs in the browser - for mobile.
 It is built with React and uses Canvas for rendering.
-The current functionality allows the user to edit code/text using gestures à la vim commands.
+The current functionality allows the user to edit code/text using gestures - similar to vim commands.
 This inludes:

 - Navigating the document
 - Deleting a line